 Australia regulates the import and sale of medical devices through the Therapeutic Goods Administration (TGA).
 The TGA has built its regulatory framework around similar requirements to those issued in Europe.
-As such, many medical devices (those with a lower risk profile) may gain relatively fast marketing clearance using their existing EU issued CE marking.
+As such, many medical devices (those with a lower risk profile) may gain relatively fast marketing clearance using their existing EU-issued CE marking.
 Higher risk devices (those in EU/Aus Class III) must go through a full design review which can be costly and take longer to complete.
 Issued licenses for medical devices do not require renewal, but do require an annual fee to remain active in the TGA registry of devices.
 Australia requires all foreign manufacturers to have an in country 'sponsor' who must have a licensed business inside of Australia.

 In China, The China Food and Drug Administration (CFDA) Medical Device Division regulates and must approve all medical devices to be marketed and sold in China.
 China has a three class risk classification system, with Class I being the lowest risk to Class III being the highest risk.
-Home country approval (510(k), PMA clearance) is required as a prerequisite to any application.
+Home country approval (510(k) or PMA clearance) is required as a prerequisite to any application.
 Additionally, the CFDA often tests finished devices at its own testing laboratory to confirm each device's specifications.
 The approval process is typically lengthy.
-Licenses are valid for 4 years from date of issuance and require renewal prior to expiration.
-The CFDA requires a license holder for any foreign manufacturer who must have a registered business inside of China.
+As of December 31, 2014, licenses are valid for 4 years from date of issuance and require renewal prior to expiration; however, the CFDA is extending the license term to 5 years for approvals received in 2015.
+The CFDA requires a license holder with a registered business inside of China for any foreign manufacturer.
+With the formation of our Chinese subsidiary, we expect to transfer our licenses from our license holder to our subsidiary beginning in 2015.